 The judges on our Professional Theatre, Community Theatre and Community Musical Theatre panels bring a high level of skill and experience to their roles, gained over many years working within the performing arts sector.
-Our judges take on considerable responsibility, not only for the amount of time they volunteer in travelling around Tasmania to complete their judging assignments but also for the professional, considerate and ethical manner in which they undertake this role.
+Our judges take on considerable responsibility, not only for the amount of time they volunteer in travelling around Tasmania to complete their assessments but also for the professional, considerate and ethical manner in which they undertake this role.

 Each judging panel operates independently of the others and is responsible for the assessment of all productions registered within its particular Award category.
 TCT policy requires that no member of a particular panel can be personally involved in, or connected to, any production which comes before that panel for assessment during that year’s judging period.
 Where any potential conflict of interest might occur, a judge will stand aside from the panel and all judging within that year.